-Career and Life - complete a "capstone project" to present significant accomplishments.
+Career and Life - complete the required "Capstone project" to present significant accomplishments and pathways going forward.

-At Elgin, this course will be offered in different formats: as a stand alone course, through co-op, or paired with another course, such as Chemistry 11, Human Geography 12 or Studio Art 12, as a double block option.
+At Elgin, this course will be offered in different formats: as a stand alone course, through co-op, or paired with another course as a double block option.
+Currently a Law/ CLC option and an Environmental Science/CLC option are available.